BTMorton/dnd-5e-srd/5esrd.md

 You prepare the list of druid spells that are available for you to cast, choosing from the druid spell list.
 When you do so, choose a number of druid spells equal to your Wisdom modifier + your druid level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

+#### Spellcasting Ability

+Wisdom is your spellcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
+You use your Wisdom whenever a spell refers to your spellcasting ability.
+In addition, you use your Wisdom modifier when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.

+**Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier

+**Spell attack modifier** = your proficiency bonus + your Wisdom modifier

+#### Ritual Casting

+You can cast a druid spell as a ritual if that spell has the ritual tag and you have the spell prepared.

 #### Spellcasting Focus

 You can use a druidic focus (see chapter 5, “Equip- ment”) as a spellcasting focus for your druid spells.